 Test for Accessibility

 Once the course is ready, it’s time to test it out.
-Testing and quality assurance are important parts of any e-learning project, but they’re especially critical when it comes to accessible courses.
+Testing and quality assurance are important parts of any e-learning project, but they’re especially critical when it comes to creating accessible courses.
 To make sure everything works as it should, test all keyboard shortcuts, and then test your course with a screen reader.
 If you have someone with a disability in your workplace, enlist them to act as a tester.
-A person who truly needs and uses the accessible content can likely provide you with the best information about the quality of the learning experience.
+A person who truly needs and uses accessible content can likely provide you with the best information about the quality of the learning experience.